(225 ILCS 15/3)

 function under the direct supervision, order, control and full professional

-responsibility of a licensed clinical psychologist in the corporation,
+responsibility of a licensed clinical psychologist in the corporation, professional limited liability company,

-partnership or association.
+partnership, or association.
 Nothing in this paragraph shall prohibit a

 health care professional to provide services.